Alvarodelamaza/semantic-search-food/README.md

     There are two option to visualize the results

       #### Streamlit App
       Navigate to the src directory and run:
          ```bash
          cd src
          streamlit run search_app.py
       #### Jupyter Notebook UI
-         Go to the notebook ```data_exploration.ipynb
+      1. Go to the notebook data_exploration.ipynb
          Run all the cells to prepare the dataset

-         Go to the notebook ```bash evaluation.ipynb
+      2. Go to the notebook `evaluation.ipynb
          Run all the cells of the section Data loading and Run the first cell of Model Evaluations

-         Go to Display subsection and run the UI cell
+      3. Go to Display subsection and run the UI cell

-         Ready to start your search
+      4. Ready to start your search!

 ## Notebooks